History of the College of William & Mary: Firsts

 William & Mary is the second-oldest institution of higher learning in the United States, established in 1693 (Harvard is the oldest).

-The College was the first to teach Political Economy; Adam Smith's Wealth of Nations was a required textbook.
+The college was the first to teach political economy; Adam Smith's Wealth of Nations was a required textbook.
 In the reform of 1779, William & Mary became the first college in America to become a university, establishing faculties of law and medicine; it was also the first college to establish a chair of modern languages.
-Chemistry was taught beginning in the nineteenth century; alumnus and future Massachusetts Institute of Technology founder William Barton Rogers served as the College's Professor of Natural Philosophy and Chemistry from 1828 to 1835.
+Chemistry was taught beginning in the nineteenth century; alumnus and future Massachusetts Institute of Technology founder William Barton Rogers served as the college's professor of natural philosophy and chemistry from 1828 to 1835.

-Beginning with his 1778 Bill for the More General Diffusion of Knowledge, alumnus and future University of Virginia founder Thomas Jefferson was involved with efforts to secularize and reform the College's curriculum.
-Jefferson guided the College to adopt the nation's first elective system of study and to introduce the first student-adjudicated Honor System.
+Beginning with his 1778 Bill for the More General Diffusion of Knowledge, alumnus and future University of Virginia founder Thomas Jefferson was involved with efforts to secularize and reform the college's curriculum.
+Jefferson guided the college to adopt the nation's first elective system of study and to introduce the first student-adjudicated Honor System.

-Also at Jefferson's behest, the College appointed his friend and mentor George Wythe as the first Professor of Law in America in 1779.
+Also at Jefferson's behest, the college appointed his friend and mentor George Wythe as the first professor of law in America in 1779.
 John Marshall, who would later go on to become Chief Justice of the U.S. Supreme Court, was one of Wythe's students.
-The College's Marshall-Wythe School of Law is the oldest law school in the United States.
+The college's Marshall-Wythe School of Law is the oldest law school in the United States.

 Along with establishment of new, firmer financial footing, the creation of the graduate schools in law and medicine officially made the "College" a school meeting the contemporary definition of a "university" by 1779, notwithstanding the retention of the original name as set forth in the 1693 Royal Charter.

 Secret societies

-The College of William and Mary has a rich tradition of secret societies and is home to the nation's first academic secret society, the Flat Hat Club.
+The College of William & Mary has a rich tradition of secret societies and is home to the nation's first academic secret society, the Flat Hat Club.
 Although the pressures of the American Civil War forced many Societies to disappear, most of them were revived during the 20th Century.
 Some of the secret societies known to currently exist at the College are the Seven Society (Order of the Crown and Dagger), Wren Society, Bishop James Madison Society, Flat Hat Club, Alpha Club, The Society, 13 Club, Eagle J, the Spades, and W Society.
-In addition to the popular culture notion of secret societies' wealth and extensive alumni networks, William and Mary's focus on the betterment of the College through philanthropy of a clandestine nature.
+In addition to the popular culture notion of secret societies' wealth and extensive alumni networks, William & Mary's focus on the betterment of the college through philanthropy of a clandestine nature.

 John Heath and William Short (Class of 1779) founded the Phi Beta Kappa academic honor society at William & Mary on December 5, 1776, as a secret literary and philosophical society.
 Additional chapters were soon established at Yale and at Harvard, and there are now 270 chapters nationwide.
 Alumni John Marshall and Bushrod Washington were two of the earliest members of Phi Beta Kappa, elected in 1778 and 1780, respectively.